 Monte Vista, CO 81144

-The Rio Grande National Forest planning documents (DEIS) are already posted on our website at www.fs.usda.gov/riogrande and click on the forest plan link on the right side of the page.
+The Rio Grande National Forest planning documents (DEIS) are posted on the Rio Grande National Forest website at www.fs.usda.gov/riogrande.
+Click on the "forest plan" link on the right side of the page.

 If you scroll down you can access the draft plan and DEIS with one click in the schedule table or click on the draft plan landing page link.